Topics: Overview, Student Preview, Creating Content, Documents, Text Editor, Adding Learning Modules, Creating Links, Files, Integrating Videos.

 6. Enable class conversations if desired.

 7. Select one of the three standard options: Add text, Upload from Computer, or Upload from Cloud Storage.
-You may also see Add HTML and Browse Content Collection based on your institution's settings.
+You may also see Add HTML and Browse Content Collection.

 8. Build your document in the space provided.